openjs-foundation/summit/.github/ISSUE_TEMPLATE/summit-topic-proposal.md

 Please include as much detail as you are able to at this moment.
 Don't worry, it doesn't have to be complete.

-Please feel free to link to any other issue, PR, resource that could be relevant.
+Please feel free to link to any other issue, PR, or resource that could be relevant.

 **Topic of the session**